gitlabhq/gitlabhq/doc/user/admin_area/user_cohorts.md

 ![User cohort example](img/cohorts.png)

-For the cohort of June 2016, 163 users have been added on this server and have actually been active during this month.
+For the cohort of June 2016, 163 users have been added on this server and have been active since this month.
 One month later, in July 2016, out of these 163 users, 155 users (or 95% of the June cohort) are still active.
 Two months later, 139 users (or 85%) are still active.
 9 months later, we can see that only 6% of this cohort are still active.